 White pasta is refined and processed.
 It’s deprived of its nutrients and is low in fiber, along with bringing the calories you don’t spend.
 Besides, it will just increase your appetite after an hour or so.

 Oatmeal is a valuable source of complex carbs, If it is a part of your breakfast, it gives you an energetic start to a day.
 Oats have a lot of fiber and protein – per one cup, oats contain 10 grams of protein and 8 grams of fiber.
 This effective combo will increase your satiety throughout the day and keep you away from snacking.
-Oatmeal will benefit not only your health but also body composition when combined with intense exercise or workout.
+Oatmeal will benefit not only your health but also body composition when combined with intense exercise or body composition activities.

 Bananas are a universal type of nutrition.
 They work well as a snack and nutritious meal when there’s nothing else to eat.
 Bananas are made up of mostly complex carbohydrates, including resistant starch, which provides digestive health benefits.
 Consuming bananas as a type of snack, you will enrich your body with amino acids, vitamins, and potassium, helping you regulate blood pressure and overall health.